Beneficiary Inheriting an IRA

-It is difficult to talk with beneficiaries, some of whom I am meeting for the first time, after they suffered such a terrible loss.
+It is difficult to talk with beneficiaries, some of whom I am meeting for the first time after they suffered such a terrible loss.
 I can do my small part by making sure that my client’s beneficiary designations are in order.
-And when the time comes, I can help the beneficiaries through their maze of options.
-For example, when someone inherits an IRA, the particular relationship between the individual that passed away and the beneficiary dictates the available choices.
+Moreover, when the time comes, I can help the beneficiaries through their maze of options.
+For example, when someone inherits an IRA, the particular relationship between the individual that passed away and the recipient dictates the available choices.
 When the spouse is the sole beneficiary, that person can either remain a beneficiary or become the owner of the IRA.

 To avoid paying the 10% penalty on withdrawals, spouses under the age of 59½ who need access to the IRA should consider remaining a beneficiary, as any withdrawals made by beneficiaries are exempt from the penalty.
 If it makes sense to become the owner in the future, they can always do so at a later date.